Datatamer/tamr-client/docs/contributor-guide.md

 # Contributor guide

+Make sure you are viewing the [latest version of Contributor Guide](https://tamr-client.readthedocs.io/en/latest/contributor-guide.html).

 ## Contributing feedback

 Check through existing issues (open and closed) to confirm that the bug or feature hasn’t been reported before.